Geek Rant dot org

 ANZ computerised banking is user-hostile

 I have an ANZ Bank account.
 Using their website to pay bills is an exercise in frustration.
 I only have one account, but the website insists on me picking it out of a dropdown with two entries – the first one, the default, instructing me to pick an account.
 Failure to do so results in an error – “Please choose a From Account.”
 I only have ONE!
 Assume that’s where I want to pay from!
 Then one must pick who to pay, with an option to pick previous billers from a drop-down list.
-If you pick from the dropdown without javascript enabled, you get the error “Please select a biller from the drop-down list or enter a biller code.” – with javascript it fills in a few fields for you, but why does it even need you to fill those fields in if you’ve picked your biller already?
+If you pick from the dropdown without JavaScript enabled, you get the error “Please select a biller from the drop-down list or enter a biller code.” – with JavaScript it fills in a few fields for you, but why does it even need you to fill those fields in if you’ve picked your biller already?
 Fill them in when I click the “I’m done” button!

 Finally, we come to a bugbear I have with ANZ currency fields.
 You can’t enter a dollar amount, it has to include a decimal point with two following cents; they can’t infer from a lack of a decimal point you’re talking about a dollar amount.
-They inforce this rule on their website, and they insist that at an ATM you enter the number of cents you wish to withdraw from the ATM.
+They enforce this rule on their website, and they insist that at an ATM you enter the number of cents you wish to withdraw from the ATM.
 Given the smallest unit of currency available from an ATM is $20, what is wrong with this picture?

 Nifty: Force Directed Graphs in Javascript